t

 - talíʔ uɬ čix̌čəx̌t.
 It was very hot., It was very warm.
 (PS)

 - t̓xʷ way̓ talíʔ kn̓ yaˤpčín̓.
-I’m really in need of help.
+I’m really in need.
 (PS)

 tal̓pn̓ dolphin